-Click onto "set hostname" and enter a short name (display name) and a fqdn name.
+In the Box "Configuration" click on "edit" beside the hostname and enter a short name (display name) and a fqdn name.

 If a local time server is available in your network, it can be entered here.
 Many routers offer such a function and relieve the infrastructure.

 If you are non-US you may want to set your language.
 In any case, you should choose the keyboard layout correctly.
 Otherwise, in case of an emergency you may have to use a directly attached monitor and keyboard again, you need a correct mapping to act efficiently.